predibase/llm_distillation_playbook/README.md

 ![img](images/jigsaw_quality_experiment.png)
 <p align="center"><i>Model performance on a balanced test set.</i></p>

-Performance improves both when high-quality human-labeled examples are added as well as when incorrect teacher-labeled examples are removed.
+Performance improves both when we add high-quality human-labeled examples as well as when incorrect teacher-labeled examples are removed.

 </details>